 Once this practice began to run rampant throughout the music industry, it became nearly impossible to know what was real (unbeknownst to the average music fan).

-Artists should stay far away from streaming farms, as it can be harmful to their careers and reputations in the long run, especially as technology advances and these practices become harder to implement & easier to detect.
+Artificially inflating streaming numbers can be harmful to artists' careers and reputations in the long run, especially as technology advances and these practices become harder to implement & easier to detect.

 The information provided in this communication is not financial advice and should not be treated as such.
 It is for informational purposes only and is not intended to be a recommendation or solicitation to buy or sell any securities or other financial instruments.
 You should do your own research and seek professional financial advice before making any investment decisions.
 Please consult a professional for specific advice.
 None of the information provided should be construed as legal advice.